MarzzzDev/csLifeSteal/README.md

 1. Download the latest **Release**.
 2. Extract the contents.
 3. Drop the folder into your server's `cs2/addons/counterstrikesharp/plugins/` directory.
-4. Restart your server — you're set!
+4. Restart your server and you're set!

 ---

-## ✅ Permissions & Credit
+## Permissions & Credit

-- ✅ You **may** build on this, report bugs, and use it on any server.
+- You **may** build on this, report bugs, and use it on any server.
-- 💬 Please consider **crediting me** (Marzzz) if you're building on or redistributing the plugin.
+- Please consider **crediting me** (Marzzz) if you're building on or redistributing the plugin.

 ---